-As the World Health Organization advaces the Global Strategy to Accelerate the Elimination of Cervical Cancer, iconic landmarks around the world will be lit in teal – the color of cervical cancer awareness.
+As the World Health Organization advaces the Global Strategy to Accelerate the Elimination of Cervical Cancer, iconic landmarks around the world are annually lit in teal – the color of cervical cancer awareness.

-In support, HELA100 is “going teal”.
-The #TealTakeover will empower women, girls, policymakers, healthcare providers, civil society, researchers, and the private sector to take action.
+In support, HELA100 annually “goes teal”.
+The #TealTakeover empowers women, girls, policymakers, healthcare providers, civil society, researchers, and industry leaders to take action.

-To increase awareness, provide resources, and promote community action, the HELA100 #TealTakeover is a annual 3-month campaign that will run from November 2021 through January 2021, which is Cervical Cancer Awareness Month.
+To increase awareness, provide resources, and promote community action, the HELA100 #TealTakeover is our family led Cervical Cancer Awareness campaign.

 Click above to make a Purchase With Purpose or below to donate to honor